 If you live in the South East Sydney region and have a suspected or confirmed cancer you may be referred by your local family doctor or a medical specialist to use our services.
 Please request your doctor to send us your referral letter together with all relevant test results.

-Once we have received a completed referral, we will send you a confirmation appointment letter, which will tell you where your appointment is located and what information you should bring with you.
+Once we have received a completed referral, we will call you to make a time for your appointment and let you know any information you should bring with you.